josephguan/flink-demo/README.md

-# Flink Snippet
+# Streaming Lab

-This is a collection of codes related to apache-flink.
-This is also an experiment lab for me to study flink.
+This is my experiment lab for studying streaming frameworks, such as flink, spark-streaming, etc.
 It includes some examples currently.
 In the near future, I will introduce more experiments...